physrisk/website-source/articles/2012/impresions-interdisciplinarity-conference.md

 For me the most important part was the aforementioned ideological background.
 Working in the context of Physics of Risk it is important for us to see where do we actually stand.
-Are we still in physics or maybe we have moved to the other domains (ex. economics, financial mathematics or maybe even into the brand new independent field econophysics?).
+Are we still in physics or maybe we have moved to the other domains (e.g., economics, financial mathematics or maybe even into the brand new independent field econophysics?).
 So in this text I will attempt to share and develop some interesting thoughts heard during the conference.<!--more--> I have